sclable/nestjs-libs/packages/es-cqrs-schematics/README.md

 ### Using object parameters

-If the mutation uses a single object parameter and not a list of primitive types, set `isObject` to `true`.
+If the mutation uses a single object parameter and not a list of primitive types, set `isExistingObject` to `true`.
 This will generate proper value assignments.